 Side note: if you want some extreme cases of natural calcium carbonate scale buildup, have a look at Luray Caverns and The Travertine Pools of Pamukkale, Turkey.

 The other major factor that should be tested for is hardness, sometimes referred to as calcium hardness.
-It’s essentially the way to measure dissolved minerals in water.
+It’s essentially the way to measure dissolved minerals (calcium and magnesium) in water.
 The more mineral content in your water, the ‘harder’ it is.
 You can read more about hard water on Wikipedia, and its impact on drinking water from the World Health Organization.

 In general, calcium carbonate scale occurs when hard water meets high alkalinity and warm temperature, which allows for the dissolved minerals to leave their dissolved state and re-solidify.
 In other words, when the pH and temperature are high enough, hard water’s minerals can harden and attach to surfaces (like metal pipes, tile, gunite, concrete, etc.).
 Once minerals have begun to attach and re-solidify, the buildup begins.
 These conditions can be measured on the Langelier Saturation Index (LSI).
+Water tends to be scale forming above +0.30 on the LSI.

 How do minerals and metals get into the water?